nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Port Forward to Local Host

-We can use the `port-forward` command from `kubectl` to make your Nautobot instance on the kubernetes cluster accessible in `localhost:8080`:
+You can use the `port-forward` command from `kubectl` to make your Nautobot instance on the kubernetes cluster accessible in `localhost:8080`:

 ```bash
 kubectl port-forward <nautobot-pod-name> 8080:8080